UNOCapstone2024/ccPathwaySearch/README.md

 ```
 - Then, navigate to the url provided and you should see the site.

 #### Dependencies (subject to significant change)
-- For tracking of both npm and future python dependencies, this project provides the resources for virtual environments.
-- If you wish to use virtual environments, follow these steps...
-    1. Create a python virtual environment: `python3 -m venv venvs/py_venv`
-    2. Activate the venv: `source venvs/py_venv/bin/activate`
-    3. Install requirements with pip: `pip install -r requirements.txt`
-    4. To set up the node env, run this command: `nodeenv venvs/node_venv --force`
-    5. Activate the node venv: `source venvs/node_venv/bin/activate`
+- cd into `src/tstables/`
-    6. Install node dependencies: `npm install`
+- Run `npm install`
+- Move the generated `node_modules` folder into `ccPathwaySearch/src/` directory
-- You should be all set up!
+- You should be all set!

 #### Technical Documentation (TBD)
 - The `docs/technical-documentation/` directory can be used for this projects long-form report, written in whichever format (or wherever) the doc lead <mark>Anna</mark> chooses